You are here

 What is STOP VIVISECTION

-- a danger for human health and the environment;
+a) A hazard to human health and to the environment;